-The Objective of the study is to prepare a Mobility Strategy for CKDM, align it is a integrated Public Transport Network (IPTN), develop a cost model and specifically; provide greater clarity on the responsibility of providing municipal public transport services.
+The Objective of the study is to prepare a Mobility Strategy for CKDM, align it is an integrated Public Transport Network (IPTN), develop a cost model and specifically; provide greater clarity on the responsibility of providing municipal public transport services.
 The IPTN will be designed to obtain a clearer understanding of:

-- The nature of the future public transport contracting environment - The services that should be provided i.e Routes, service frequencies, vehicle categories, etc. - The fare strategy and fare levels - Service coverage - Infrastructure requirements (Public transport as well as non-motorised transport) and associated cost - Organisational responsibility in term of new legislation - Infrastructure needs and
+- The nature of the future public transport contracting environment - The services that should be provided i.e Routes, service frequencies, vehicle categories, etc. - The fare strategy and fare levels - Service coverage - Infrastructure requirements (Public transport as well as non-motorised transport) and associated cost - Organisational responsibility in term of new legislation - Infrastructure needs and - Estimation of cost of providing the services.